mikepfeiffer/azure-network-101/Project 1/README.md

 * Deploy an Ubuntu 18.04 LTS VM into your "WEB" subnet and name this servers "WEB-001"
 * Deploy an Ubuntu 18.04 LTS VM into your "SQL" subnet and name this servers "SQL-001"

-*Note: Make sure you deploy these servers into the correct subnet.*
+*Note: Triple check and sure you deploy these servers into the correct subnets.*

 ## 3. Configure Your Web Server